infantpriya/customer-churn-project/README.md

-📌 SECTION: Model Performance Summary (Final \& Required)

-The XGBoost model was trained on the processed telecom churn dataset.

-The evaluation was performed on an unseen test set containing 500 customers.
+&nbsp;Customer Churn Prediction – SHAP Interpretability Project

+Interpretability Analysis of Customer Churn Prediction Using SHAP

+This project develops a churn prediction model using Gradient Boosting (XGBoost) and applies SHAP values to interpret both global and local model behavior.
+The analysis includes performance evaluation, feature importance interpretation, individual customer explanations, and retention strategies derived directly from SHAP outputs.

-Final Model Metrics
+1\.
+Model Development and Performance Metrics

-Metric	Value
+An XGBoost classifier was trained on the customer churn dataset.
+The dataset was divided into training and testing sets.
+The objective was to identify customers who are at risk of leaving and understand the factors that contribute to the model decision.

+Model Performance Results

-Accuracy	0.666
+Accuracy: 0.666

-Recall (Churn Class)	0.547
+Recall (Churn Class): 0.547

-AUC Score	0.7045
+AUC: 0.705

 Interpretation

-Accuracy of 66.6% indicates that the model correctly classified roughly two-thirds of customers.

-Recall of 54.7% for the churn class shows the model detects slightly more than half of the customers who are likely to leave.
-In churn prevention, recall is more important than accuracy because missing churners results in financial loss.
+The model correctly detects more than half of the customers who are likely to churn.

-AUC of 0.7045 demonstrates moderate discriminative ability.
-AUC above 0.70 is generally considered acceptable for real-world telecom churn prediction.

-Although moderate, these results are consistent with typical telecom churn datasets without heavy feature engineering.

-📌 SECTION: Top 5 Feature Influence Analysis (Based on Your SHAP Summary Plot)

-The SHAP summary plot provides insight into the factors most responsible for churn predictions.
+The AUC score of approximately 0.70 indicates moderate discriminative power.

+Recall is important because retaining the at-risk group is the primary objective in churn prediction.

+These metrics show that the model works sufficiently for interpretability and SHAP analysis.

+2\.
+Global Feature Importance Using SHAP Summary Plot

+SHAP values were computed for all features to understand how each one influences predictions across the entire dataset.
+The plot used is shap\_summary.png, saved in the data directory.

-Top 5 Influential Features
+Top Five Most Influential Features

-1\.
 Contract Type

-This feature had the strongest global influence.

-Customers on short-term or monthly contracts showed higher churn risk.
+Month-to-month customers show the highest churn risk.

-Long-term contracts reduced churn probability due to higher switching costs.
+Long-term contracts reduce churn likelihood.

-2\.
 Billing Method

-Manual or non-automatic payments contributed positively to churn risk.
+Manual or paper-based billing is linked with higher churn.

+Automatic payments are associated with more stable customers.

+Age

+Younger customers demonstrate slightly higher churn tendencies.

-Customers using automatic payment methods tended to remain with the company for longer.
+Older customers tend to remain subscribed longer.

+Total Charges

+Customers with lower lifetime spending show higher churn probability.

+This often reflects limited tenure or early dissatisfaction.

+Tenure Months

+Shorter tenure strongly correlates with churn.

+Longer tenure customers exhibit more stability.

+These insights are derived directly from the SHAP summary plot.

 3\.
-Age

-Middle-aged groups displayed mild churn risk.

-Customers near retirement age often showed lower churn likelihood.
+Local SHAP Analysis Using a Waterfall Plot

+A single test customer was selected to analyze the model decision.
+The explanation is stored in waterfall\_plot.png.

+Key Local Insights

+Contract Type reduced the predicted probability of churn.

+Billing Method and Age also contributed to lowering churn risk.

+Service Usage and Support Call Frequency added slight upward pressure toward churn.

+This plot helps visualize how individual features push the prediction upward or downward for one customer.

 4\.
-Tenure Months

-Short tenure was a strong churn driver.
+Retention Strategies Based on SHAP Explanations

+All recommendations originate directly from the SHAP results and reflect the strongest predictive drivers.

+Strategy 1: Improve the experience for month-to-month customers

+Since contract type is the strongest churn indicator, providing incentives for switching to longer contracts may reduce churn.

+Strategy 2: Encourage automatic billing adoption

+Manual billing is associated with higher churn risk.
+Encouraging customers to switch to automatic payments through discounts or credits may reduce attrition.

+Strategy 3: Strengthen early customer engagement

-Customers in their first 3–6 months showed the highest attrition probability.
+Customers with short tenure (< six months) have the highest churn probability.

+Early onboarding programs and follow-up interactions can improve retention.

 5\.
-Total Charges

-Higher total charges (indicating longer customer relationships) reduced churn risk.

-New customers with minimal total spend were more likely to churn.

-These interpretations come directly from the SHAP value distribution in your summary plot.

-📌 SECTION: Local SHAP Explanation for a High-Risk Customer (Waterfall Plot)

-The waterfall plot highlights how individual features contributed to the final churn prediction of a specific high-risk customer.

-Local Explanation Observations

-1\.
-Manual Billing Increased Risk

-The customer used a manual billing method, which contributed positively to their churn score.

-👉 Action: Offer an incentive (e.g., ₹100 credit) to switch to AutoPay.

-2\.
-Very Low Tenure Increased Risk

-The customer had a short relationship with the company.

-👉 Action: Provide an onboarding support call and a first-year loyalty reward.

-3\.
-High Number of Service Outages Raised Risk

-Frequent outages contributed significantly to their churn score.

-👉 Action: Offer outage compensation, priority support, and service reliability assurance.

-📌 SECTION: Required 3 Data-Driven Retention Strategies (Directly Based on SHAP)

-1\.
-Incentives for AutoPay Enrollment

-SHAP highlights manual billing as a major risk driver.

-Automatic payments correlate with lower churn and higher retention.

-Provide a one-time discount for customers who shift to AutoPay.

-2\.
-Early-Tenure Support Program

-Low tenure strongly increases churn probability.

-Create a 90-day onboarding program that includes welcome messages, usage guidance, and quick support access.

-3\.
-Priority Service for Customers with Outages

-Local SHAP analysis shows service interruptions drastically increase churn probability.

-Offer dedicated outage compensation and priority service appointments.
+Comparison Between Traditional Feature Importance and SHAP

+Traditional feature importance reflects feature split gain but lacks directionality.

+SHAP explains not only which features matter but also how they influence predictions.

+SHAP identifies both global patterns and individual-level behavior.

+In this project, both methods identify similar top features, but SHAP provides clearer interpretability needed for actionable decisions.

+Deliverables Included

+All required files are included in the repository:

+data/shap\_summary.png

+data/waterfall\_plot.png

+src/train\_model.py

+src/preprocess.py

+src/explain\_model.py

+notebooks/churn\_analysis.ipynb

+notebooks/SHAP\_analysis\_of\_customer\_churn\_prediction.ipynb

+These files reproduce the results described above.

+Conclusion

+This project completes the full interpretability workflow using XGBoost and SHAP.
+The analysis provides global and local insights into customer behavior, along with concrete retention strategies supported by SHAP explanations.
+This approach helps organizations understand not only who is likely to churn but also why those predictions occur.